 Adjunct Professor, Masters Program in Computer Science

-Michael is currently a Distinguished Engineer at Symantec Corporation and an Adjunct Associate Professor of Computer Science at the University of Chicago.
+Michael is a Senior Principal Engineer at Amazon in the Development Tools group and a Full Adjunct Professor of Computer Science at the University of Chicago.

 MASTERS PROGRAM ENDORSEMENT